freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 The NVDA menu provides access to various screens and tools of NVDA.
 This menu can be displayed by either of the following:

-*  Press :kbd:`NVDA + N`
+*  Press :kbd:`NVDA+N`
 *  Click on the NVDA icon in the system tray at the bottom right of the desktop

 Starting and Stopping NVDA
 ==========================

-If a desktop shortcut was created during installation, NVDA can be launched either by clicking the desktop shortcut or by pressing :kbd:`Ctrl + Alt + N`.
+If a desktop shortcut was created during installation, NVDA can be launched either by clicking the desktop shortcut or by pressing :kbd:`Ctrl+Alt+N`.
-If there is no shortcut, launch NVDA by typing :command:`nvda` in the "Run" dialog (accessed by pressing :kbd:`Windows + R`).
+If there is no shortcut, launch NVDA by typing :command:`nvda` in the "Run" dialog (accessed by pressing :kbd:`Windows+R`).

-Exiting NVDA can be done by pressing :kbd:`NVDA + Q`.
+Exiting NVDA can be done by pressing :kbd:`NVDA+Q`.
 If this key combination is not available for some reason, NVDA can also be exited via the previously mentioned NVDA menu.

 Focus Mode and Browse Mode